elixir-toniq/vapor/README.md

 ## Why does this exist?

-Vapor is intended to be used for the configuration of other runtime dependencies such as setting the port for `Phoenix.Endpoint` or setting the database url for `Ecto.Repo`.
-Vapor is *not* intended for configuration of kernel modules such as `:ssh`.
-Mix releases provide a release configuration.
-But configuring an app in this way still has
-problems:
+While its possible to use Elixir's release configuration for some use cases, release configuration has some issues:

-* If configuration ends up in Mix config then its still functioning as a global and is shared across all of your running applications.
+* If configuration ends up in Application config then its still functioning as a global and is shared across all of your running applications.
 * Limited ability to recover from failures while fetching config from external providers.
 * Its difficult to layer configuration from different sources.

-Vapor is specifically designed to target these use cases.
+Vapor is designed to solve these problems.